History of Nissin Noodles: How Momofuku Ando's Instant Noodles Took the World by Storm

 Photo by charlesdeluvio / Unsplash

 Successful businesses manufacture products for the markets, but the extraordinary ones create markets for their products.
-For all intents and purposes, Momofuku Ando was neither successful nor remarkable till the first half of the 20thcentury.
+For all intents and purposes, Momofuku Ando was neither successful nor remarkable till the first half of the 20th century.
 When he built a makeshift shed outside his house in 1957, he was 47, broke, bankrupt, and had even done time for tax evasion.
 A year later, when he emerged from self-imposed seclusion in the shed, he had invented the world's most consumed food: instant noodles.

 The sight that inspired Ando

 Legend has it that Ando was once strolling through the streets of Osaka when he chanced upon a long queue at a pushcart noodle or ramen outlet.
-Japan was yet to recover from the ravages of the Second World War; unemployment was high, the food supply was short, poverty was pervasive, and opportunities were scarce.
-The scene was emblematic of the deprivation of post-War Japan.
-Ando could never forget the faces of the nameless multitudes waiting in serpentine queues for what should have been their inalienable right as a human: food.
-Years later, when the Japanese government insisted that people consume more wheat products imported from the US, Ando sought to know why not supply the hungry masses with noodles.
-The people were more accustomed to noodles than imported biscuits and bread.
-He found the answer soon: noodles had a short shelf life.
+Japan was yet to recover from the ravages of the Second World War; unemployment was high, food supply was short, poverty was pervasive, and opportunities were scarce.

 The beginning of an experiment

-In 1957, Ando began experimenting with various methods to prolong the shelf life of ramen, but success eluded him.
-The much-awaited bright spark came when he saw his wife flash-frying tempura.
 It occurred to him that if he heated oil to a high temperature and then fried his noodles in the wok for a few seconds, it would dehydrate the ramen.
 This process would rid the noodles of unwanted moisture and prime them for longer storage.

 He found that noodles thus fried not only stayed longer on the shelf but could also be consumed almost immediately after adding hot water.
 Over the next few months, Ando perfected his recipe and set a five-point agenda for the manufacturing process: